Rural healthcare does more than bring medical care to patients in sparsely populated areas – healthcare can bring vitality to rural communities.

 The economic benefits of critical access hospitals go beyond healthcare workers – they provide jobs in other industries and generate millions in wages, salaries, and benefits for those jobs.
 One critical access hospital generates about 195 jobs and $8.4 million from hospital operations, and another 53 jobs and $1.9 million from construction investments.
 For every critical access hospital job, another .038 job is created in other industries and businesses within the local economy.

-Healthcare Providers and Rural Communities – a Symbiotic Relationship
+Rural Healthcare Providers and Their Communities – a Symbiotic Relationship

 Healthcare organizations and the rural communities they serve have a symbiotic relationship.
 Thriving rural communities can support effective healthcare for its residents by attracting quality healthcare professionals with higher wages and attractive amenities, such as fresh air, a great view and small town living.
 Rural communities that enjoy greater economic resources financially support their healthcare system through higher rates of health insurance coverage, philanthropic giving, and investments in infrastructure that benefit healthcare.